MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
-  title: Laden von Daten in Power BI Desktop
+  title: "Laden von Daten in Power\_BI Desktop"
-  module: Module 3 - Clean, Transform, and Load Data in Power BI ms.openlocfilehash: aced37b7bfdd2ccf94a9d3e7bdb8f8ff7013c125 ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
+  module: 'Module 3 - Clean, Transform, and Load Data in Power BI'
-ms.translationtype: HT
-ms.contentlocale: de-DE
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650224"
 ---

 # <a name="load-data-in-power-bi-desktop"></a>**Laden von Daten in Power BI Desktop**

 **Die geschätzte Dauer dieses Labs beträgt 45 Minuten.**

-In diesem Lab wenden Sie Transformationen auf alle Abfragen an, die Sie im vorherigen Lab erstellt haben.
-Anschließend wenden Sie die Abfragen jeweils als Tabelle in das Datenmodell laden.
+In this lab you will commence apply transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each as a table to the data model.

 In diesem Lab lernen Sie Folgendes: